arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 }
 ```

 The last thing we need to do is call the method for all the files we just added to the pipeline.
-We already found the location of the Oracle scripts, so the only thing we need to do is create a loop through the files because we are using SQL files we add a method for collecting all the files in the folder.
+We already found the location of the Oracle scripts, so the only thing we need to do is create a loop and go through the files.
+Because we are using SQL files we add a method for collecting all the .SQL files in the folder.
 Afterward, loop the files and call the method for executing the SQLPlus command.

 ```powershell
 function Execute-Scripts($directory, $logon)